Merlin G. Butler: Career

+Butler has undertaken the diagnosis, counseling, care and treatment of thousands of patients presenting for genetic services in the clinical setting as well as directing genetics testing laboratories and clinical trials for rare genetic disorders.
+He has held funded external research including from the National Institute of Health on genetic and cytogenetic disorders for genetic-phenotype correlations and natural history including Prader-Willi syndrome (PWSA), the first recognized human disorder with morbid obesity and errors in genomic imprinting which he characterized and now considered the leading international expert.

-Butler has performed extramurally funded research on several genetic and cytogenetic disorders and conditions including Prader-Willi syndrome, the first recognized human disorder with errors in genomic imprinting which he characterized.
-The study of Angelman, a sister syndrome to Prader-Willi syndrome, as well as fragile X and Burnside- Butler syndromes, both common genetic causes of autism have been focused areas of research through his career expanding more than 40 years.
-Besides the study of genetics of rare syndromes, autism and obesity, he has also invested time in the characterization and treatment of genetic illnesses and use of pharmacogenetics for the selection of medications to treat disorders based on the patient's DNA patterns that influence medication use and treatment success.
+Butler has also undertaken the study of Angelman, a sister syndrome to Prader-Willi syndrome, as well as fragile X and Burnside- Butler syndromes are considered as recognized genetic causes of autism.
+These studies have been focused areas of research through his career expanding more than 50 years.
+Besides the study of the genetics, natural history and clinical delineation of rare syndromes, autism and obesity, he has also invested time in the characterization and treatment of genetic illnesses including the use of pharmacogenetics for the selection of medications to treat disorders based on the patient's DNA patterns that influences medication use, metabolism and treatment success.

-Butler was a tenured associate professor of Pediatrics and Pathology at Vanderbilt University in Nashville, Tennessee.
+Butler was a tenured Associate Professor of Pediatrics and Pathology at Vanderbilt University in Nashville, Tennessee from 1984 to 1998.
+In 1998 he was appointed Section Chief and an Endowed Chair recipient of Molecular Medicine at Children's Mercy Hospital and Professor at University of Missouri-Kansas City until 2008.

 In 2008, he was appointed Professor of Psychiatry & Behavioral Sciences and Pediatrics at the University of Kansas Medical Center and became the Director of the Division of Research and Genetics and Director of the Genetics Clinic.
+He became Professor Emeritus in 2022 and continues part-time employment.